jnguye79/jnguye79/README.md

 # Jimmy N. 👋

-I'm an upcoming graduate from the University of Maryland, College Park with a major in Inforamtion Science.
+I'm an upcoming graduate from the University of Maryland, College Park with a major in Information Science.
 My day-to-day basis consolidates around work, personal projects, and learning new skills.
 I hope to bring about specific contributions that can help the world feel safer, easier, and better.
 In the future, I plan to share media on how to easily use tech to help individuals with their daily lives.
 I hope you enjoy the rest of my profile page!

 Here are some ideas to get you started: